wang-q/gams/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
     env        Create a .env file
-    gen       Generate the database from (gzipped) fasta files help      Prints this message or the help of the given subcommand(s) status    Test Redis config and connection
+    gen        Generate the database from (gzipped) fasta files help       Prints this message or the help of the given subcommand(s) pos        Add range files to positions
+    range      Add ranges
+    rsw        Sliding windows around a range
+    sliding    Sliding windows along a chromosome
+    status     Test Redis config and connection
+    tsv        Exports Redis hashes to a tsv file wave       Add peaks of GC-waves

 ```